 We will actually prove a slight extension of Theorem \ref{main_intro} to the case of so-called subpolynomial Lear extensions, cf. Theorem \ref{thm:1} below.
 Moreover we will work with the slightly more flexible notion of metrized $\bb{R}$-divisors.
 For example, from a smooth hermitian holomorphic line bundle $\ov L$ we obtain a metrized $\bb{R}$-divisor by taking the divisor and height of a non-zero rational section.
 We define the subpolynomial Lear extension of a metrized $\bb{R}$-divisor in Section \ref{sec:metrized-r-divisors}.

 The structure of this note is as follows.
 In Section \ref{sec:prelim} we introduce terminology and state some preliminary results, including the key Lemma \ref{lemm:1} which is merely a local version of a lemma from \cite[Chapter XI]{ACH}.
 In Section \ref{sec:main} we state and prove our main result, from which Theorem \ref{main_intro} immediately follows.
 Finally in Section~\ref{sec:applications} we discuss applications of our main result.
 We discuss the special case related to the Ceresa cycle, as well as its ramifications for refined slope inequalities on $\ov \mm_g$, following \cite[Section~14]{hain_normal}.
-Also we discuss the concavity of the local height jump multiplicities and an example related to Arakelov line bundles on families of compact and connected Riemann surfaces.
+Also we discuss an example related to Arakelov line bundles on families of compact and connected Riemann surfaces, and the concavity of the local height jump multiplicities.